Help your clients achieve a healthier state of mind.

 - Clinical Mental Health Counseling and Clinical Rehabilitation Counseling specializations, $55,500

-Our curriculum is designed according to the 2016 Council for Accreditation of Counseling & Related Educational Programs (CACREP) Standards.
+While we are not CACREP-accredited, our curriculum is designed according to the 2016 Council for Accreditation of Counseling & Related Educational Programs (CACREP) Standards.

 Yes.
 You can choose from the Clinical Mental Health Counseling, Clinical Rehabilitation Counseling, and School Counseling specializations.